Tipping and service culture in Las Vegas

 Tipping 101: The Vegas Basics

 If you're from a country where tipping isn't common (looking at you, Australia, Japan, and most of Europe!), the American tipping culture can feel like navigating a minefield.
-Here are the general rules that apply throughout Vegas:
+Here are the general rules:

 The Standard Percentages